Roof Pitch & Slope Calculator

 Roof pitch reference chart

-Common roof pitches with their angle, slope percent, multiplier, and typical use.
-Use this to look up a familiar pitch or to gauge what a calculated value means in practice.
+Pitch and slope are often used interchangeably.
+Both describe how steep a roof is.
+The chart below shows common pitches with their angle, slope percent, multiplier, and typical use.
+Useful for looking up a familiar value or gauging what a calculated result means in practice.

 | Pitch | Angle | Slope % | Multiplier | Common Use |